jJaguer/404-Not-Found-Responsive/README.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

 - Where can I see your demo?
+-     R: Hi, you can see my jobs downloading the index.html and css in your pc... for now.
 - What was your experience?
+-     R: I no have experience but i can do this kind of thing, I still haven't stopped learning.
 - What have you learned/improved?
+-     R: I have learned a lot these months of learning, I have been able to create different projects by myself and I hope to continue improving more and more :)
 - Your wisdom? :)
+-     R: Little ... or About the basics ...
+I haven't stopped learning!

 ### Built With